ibm-js/delite/docs/HasDropDown.md

 By default, `delite/HasDropDown` will use either `focusNode` or `domNode` as the element to click to display the drop-down.
 If you want to use a specific element to click to display the drop-down instead, attach that element to `buttonNode`.

-### arrowWrapperNode

-When `delite/HasDropDown` is instantiated, a CSS class `d-up-arrow-button`, `d-down-arrow-button`, `d-right-arrow-button` etc. is added to specify which direction the pop-up appears by default relative to the widget.
-By default, these classes are set on `buttonNode`.
-Attaching an element to `arrowWrapperNode` will cause these classes to be applied to that element instead.

 ### popupStateNode

 When a drop-down is opened, a CSS class `d-drop-down-open` attribute is added to indicate that the drop-down is open.